luohancfd/CFCFD-NG/examples/poshax3/Argon/Glass-Liu/M16.5/README.txt

 slope of the ionisation fraction after the thermochemical equilibration point.
 Radiation coupling is seen to result in a constant drop in the ionisation fraction, while without radiation coupling the ionisation fraction maintains a steady equilibrium value.
-The similarity of the observed and calculated slope in this region indicated the radiation model is accurately predicting the rate of cooling.
+The similarity of the observed and calculated slope in this region indicates the radiation model is accurately predicting the rate of cooling.
 In these calculations radiation at wavelengths less than 200nm was considered to be optically thick, and that at higher wavelengths optically thin.
 This is a reasonable assumption as VUV radiation is strongly self absorbed.

-In the first figure, radiation coupling is considered and

 .. figure:: GL_alpha_with_radiation.png
    :align: center